EMERGENCY DENTISTRY

 A dental emergency includes severe tooth pain, swelling, abscess, knocked-out teeth, broken teeth, uncontrolled bleeding, or trauma to the mouth.
 If you are experiencing intense pain or infection, immediate evaluation is recommended to prevent complications.

 If a tooth is knocked out, gently rinse it without scrubbing and try placing it back in the socket.
 If that is not possible, store it in milk and seek immediate dental care.
-Acting quickly increases the chance of saving the tooth.
+Acting quickly increases the chance of saving the tooth - ideally within 30 minutes to 1 hour.

 The cost of emergency dentistry in Torrance, CA depends on the diagnosis and treatment required.
 Many insurance plans cover emergency exams.
-Your dental office will review recommended treatment and fees before proceeding.
+Your dental office will review recommended treatment and fees before proceeding ($100–$200 exam, $200 temp filling, $700–$1,500 root canal, transparent pricing).

 Emergency rooms can manage pain, swelling, or infection with medication but typically do not perform dental procedures.
 A dentist is required to treat the underlying dental problem, such as repairing or extracting a tooth.